celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 - 1 **Validator Proxy node**: can be a VM or container in a multi-tenant environment (e.g. a public cloud), but requires high availability
 - 1 **Attestation node**: can be a VM or container in a multi-tenant environment (e.g. a public cloud), and has moderate availability requirements

-Celo is a Proof of Stake network, which has different hardware requirements than a Proof of Work network.
-Proof of Stake consensus is less CPU intensive, but is more sensitive to network connectivity and latency.
+Celo is a proof-of-stake network, which has different hardware requirements than a Proof of Work network. proof-of-stake consensus is less CPU intensive, but is more sensitive to network connectivity and latency.
 Below is a list of standard requirements for running Validator and Proxy nodes on the Celo Network:

 - Memory: 8 GB RAM
 - CPU: Quad core 3GHz (64-bit)